 PlusCustomCrimTop.jpgPLUSCustomCrimBack.jpgPlusCustomCrimPUs.jpgPlusCustomCrimWhole.jpg

 This was a radical custom wiring job.
-This is a 1993 CRIMSON BURST STRAT PLUS DELUXE that is wired like a like an double Ultra using the two Chrome Domes Duallys, one in the neck and one in the bridge, both with the 3-way Mini Switch.
+This is a 1993 CRIMSON FROST STRAT PLUS DELUXE that is wired like a like an double Ultra using the two Chrome Domes Duallys, one in the neck and one in the bridge, both with the 3-way Mini Switch.
 You can get a mulitude of sounds out of this guitar by selecting any pickup or combinations of pickups.
 Like a Les Paul to a Strat.
 The Ash top and back is beautiful.
 This is one of my favorite colors.
 The combinations on this are almost endless.
 The neck on this guitar is the most unusual.
 The "skunk" stripe down the back was a very light piece of wood, making the back almost look like one solid piece of Maple.

 PLUSCustomSunTop.jpgPLUSCustomSunBack.jpgPLUSCustomSunWhole.jpgPLUSCustomSunPUs.jpg